 - Extend across multiple departments.
 Instead of a single team making the switching decision, they now need to get buy-in from multiple departments.
 This is how healthcare software companies like Epic and Cerner stay so deeply entrenched in a hospital despite their shortcomings.

-3. Build a platform: As we’ll talk about in our last lesson, vertical software companies can enable their customers to collaborate with other companies in their industry.
-This may be the deepest moat in software– by becoming the platform upon which the entire industry does its work, you can unlock powerful network effects.
+3. Build a platform—Vertical software companies can enable their customers to collaborate with other companies in their industry.
+This may be the deepest moat in software-- by becoming the platform upon which the entire industry does its work, you can unlock powerful network effects.